NornirAS/HACKATHON_2023/HTTP.md

 ## Receive

-To receive data you will need to send a POST request using “Synx-Cat 4” in the header section.
+To receive data you will need to send a POST request using "Synx-Cat 4" in the header section.
 We use long pooling, so the response body will contain an object with a readable stream.
 Depending on the language you should be able to read this stream.
 JavaScript examples are provided at the end of this document.

 body = baseBody